Tag Archives: sbr

 Long-Range shooting with Short Barrels

 One of my all-time favorite rifles is the Desert Tech SRS, the Covert model of the SRS made an already short precision rifle into a ridiculously shorter rifle on par with some SBR’s.
-The popularity of the SRS Covert speaks volumes about the utility of a short-barreled precision rifle.
+The popularity of the SRS Covert speaks volumes about the utility of long-range shooting with short barrels.

 Don’t miss the video below!